From Stone to Steel: Seattle Style from Then ‘til Now

 Please review your confirmation email to ensure that you have the right address.

 Please note: A minimum of three people must be registered for tours to take place.
 Tours with fewer than three registered attendees on the Thursday before the tour will be cancelled.
+SAF may cancel tours in cases of extreme weather.
+We do not cancel tours due to rain.
 If you purchased a ticket for a cancelled tour, you have the option of transferring the ticket to a future tour date or being issued a refund.